learnk8s/learnk8s.io/src/clusterSize/content.md

 _The more people have access to a system, the higher the risk that they break something._

 Within the cluster, you can control who can do what with [**role-based access control (RBAC)**](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) — however, this still can't prevent that users break something within their area of authorisation.

-And if something breaks, the consequences can be serious, because the cluster is a single point of failure!

 ### 👎 Clusters can't grow infinitely large